 As I always begin, I prep the working area.
 I like to use cardboard or a plastic painting drop cloth when working with paints or inks.
 Throwing on your gloves, you’ll want to crack open the plastic exterior of your marker so you can get the ink tube that’s inside.

 Once you have the ink tube, you’ll take your craft knife and slice it open.
-Place that tube in your glass jar and add a small amount of alcohol to draw out the ink.
+Add the tube to your jar and then add a bit of alcohol.

 Eventually, the top portion of that tube is going to turn white.
-Once that happens, use your gloved hand to squeeze more pigment out of that tube and into the jar.
+Then you can use your gloves and squeeze more pigment into the jar.
 Add more alcohol in to create around one ounce of liquid.

-Pour your liquid carefully into your applicator bottle (or if you have precision tip bottles, you can likely draw the fluid through the applicator top – like an eyedropper!).
-For more information, please visit Dream A Little Bigger for the original tutorial.
+Pour your liquid carefully into your applicator bottle (or if you have precision tip bottles, you can likely draw the fluid through the applicator top–like an eyedropper!).

 Now that you have either your store-bought inks or homemade, let’s see what you can make with them!